Applications are no longer being accepted.

-Faculty will be in residence at the Dresher Center for the Humanities at UMBC for a period of either one semester or one academic year and will receive a salary support stipend of up to $50,000 (one year) or $25,000 (one semester).
-They will have access to an office and to administrative and research development services in the Dresher Center, as well as to the Albin O. Kuhn Library and other UMBC events and facilities.
-This regional program does not provide funds for housing and transportation; however, each fellow will receive funding support of up to $2,500 for research and travel-related expenses.
+For academic year 2022-23, two faculty will be in residence at the Dresher Center for the Humanities at UMBC for a period of one semester and will receive a salary support stipend of up $25,000.
+These fellows will have access to an office and to administrative and research development services in the Dresher Center, as well as to the Albin O. Kuhn Library and other UMBC events and facilities.
+This regional program does not provide funds for housing and transportation; however, each fellow will receive funding support of up to $1,250 for research and travel-related expenses.

 For more information on the fellowship and the application process please visit our FAQ.

 Questions?
 Email firstname.lastname@example.org